UniMath/agda-unimath/src/synthetic-homotopy-theory/26-id-pushout.lagda.md

 ### Definition 19.1.3

-Given a cocone structure on $X$ and a family of maps indexed by$X$, we obtain a morphism of descent data.
+Given a cocone structure on `X` and a family of maps indexed by `X`, we obtain a morphism of descent data.

 ```agda